benoitletondor/EasyBudget/README.md

 EasyBudget is a simple Android app build with Android Studio that will support Android 4+.

-I'll try to make the app look as Material as I can using appcompat and some imagination/magic.
+I'll try to make the app adopt Material design as much as possible using appcompat and some imagination/magic.

 The project is made possible by some external libraries made by awesome guys that I want to thanks here:

 - Caldroid : a library to display a customizable Calendar [https://github.com/roomorama/Caldroid](https://github.com/roomorama/Caldroid)
-- FloatingActionButton : a library to backport FAB to Android 4 [https://github.com/makovkastar/FloatingActionButton](https://github.com/makovkastar/FloatingActionButton)

 ### Licence